SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/intro.md

 ## Lesson Objectives

-- Review what makes a dataset **tidy**
+- Review what makes a dataset tidy.
+- Meet a complete set of functions for most table manipulations.
-- Learn to transform datasets with split-apply-combine procedures
+- Learn to transform datasets with split-apply-combine procedures.
-- Pay attention to code clarity
+- Understand the basic join operation.

 ===